 The purpose of this guidebook is to provide guidance on how best to fill such positions and how to deal with potential dilemmas and related conflicts of interest.
-The focus will be first on non-executive1 positions in corporate boards of investee companies; we will then address executive positions and the participation in fund-like investment bodies, such as an advisory or investment board/committee.
+The focus will be first on non-executive positions in corporate boards of investee companies; we will then address executive positions and the participation in fund-like investment bodies, such as an advisory or investment board/committee.

 Whenever we refer to a 'board of directors' we mean either a two-tier supervisory board involving only non-executive directors or, alternatively, a one-tier board involving both executive and non-executive directors.
-The role of the nominee director is not affected by being nominated to a one-tier or a two-tier supervisory board; in both cases, the nominee is supposed to fulfil the classic non-executive role of supervising the executive management and providing strategic advice together with his or her fellow directors.2
+The role of the nominee director does not depend on the type of supervisory board; in both cases, the nominee is expected to fulfil the classic non-executive role of supervising the executive management and providing strategic advice together with his or her fellow directors.